OpenNaja/ACSE/Source/ModdingTools/ACSELog/Readme.md

 ## Usage

 - Run the game.
-Inmediatelly after the game starts execute the execute the script with the following syntax:
+Inmediatelly after the game starts execute the script with the following syntax:
 > python acselog.py jwe2.exe
 - After quitting the game it is necessay to relaunch the log script.